elastic/rally-eventdata-track/README.md

 This challenge assumes that the *elasticlogs-1bn-load* track has been executed as it simulates querying against these indices.
 It shows how indexing and querying through simulated Kibana dashboards can be combined to provide a more realistic benchmark.

 In this challenge rate-limited indexing at varying levels is combined with a fixed level of querying.
-If metrics from the run are stored in Elasticsearch, it is possible to analyse these in Kibana in order to identify how indexing rate affects query latency and vice versa.
+If metrics from the run are stored in Elasticsearch, it is possible to analyze these in Kibana in order to identify how indexing rate affects query latency and vice versa.

 The table below shows the track parameters that can be adjusted along with default values: